brisbanesocialchess/awesome-social-chess/CONTRIBUTING.md

 ## How to Contribute

-We welcome contributions in the form of bug fixes, new features, documentation improvements, and more.
+We welcome contributions in the form of bugfixes, new features, documentation improvements, and more.

 ### 1. Fork the Repository 🔗